Who love’s a good festival?

 Here’s 20 Australian festivals and events not to miss…

 The Sydney Vivid Music and Lights festival transforms the city at night into a colourful canvas of light, music and ideas.
-Beginning May 25 through June 11, 2012, the hugely popular Vivid lights will be switched on every night of the festival from 6.00pm to midnight in a free lighting display around The Rocks District and Circular Quay.
+The hugely popular Vivid lights get switched on every night in a free lighting display around The Rocks District and Circular Quay.

-The festival will feature 50 interactive and immersive light art sculptures, illuminated skyscrapers and large scale 3D mapping projections on the Sydney Opera House, Museum of Contemporary Art and Customs House.
+The festival features interactive and immersive light art sculptures, illuminated skyscrapers and large scale 3D mapping projections on the Sydney Opera House, Museum of Contemporary Art and Customs House.

 Carols by Candlelight is a popular Australian Christmas event.
 You can attend in Sydney in the Domain or in Melbourne on Christmas Eve.
 It’s free.